 For this reason, let me offer some clarity on the matter by explaining what biblical submission does not mean in a woman’s life.

 Subservience is defined as someone being useful in an inferior capacity.
-All of us are in subservient roles when we take our first summer jobs.
+We all find ourselves in subservient roles when we take our first summer jobs.
 We are typically paid minimum wage to do what we are told.
-Our managers and the business owners make far more money, because they are worth more to the organization.
+Our managers and the business owners make far more money because they are worth more to the organization.
 We are useful in an inferior capacity.

 2. Submission does NOT suppress women.

-Usually criticism of the Biblical teaching of submission goes something like this: “See, here again is another one of those archaic verses from the Bible that is nothing more than men suppressing women of their right to be strong, independent and treated equally.”
+Usually, criticism of the Biblical teaching of submission goes something like this: “See, here is another one of those archaic verses from the Bible that is nothing more than men suppressing the right for women to be strong, independent, and treated equally.”

 Before I counter, I must admit that the passage would be difficult to digest had Paul written, “Women submit to the will of all men.”
 Thankfully, that is not what it says.
-I have a beautiful little girl and another one who will be born in a few months.
-I am very committed to helping them be well-educated, confident and strong young women.
-I want them to have opinions, convictions and passions.
+I have two beautiful daughters.
+I am very committed to helping them be well-educated, confident, and strong young women.
+I want them to have opinions, convictions, and passions.
 The Word of God that I love so dearly most certainly does not teach – or even imply – that, because my daughters are females, they should blindly and willingly exist to please the desires or direction of men, in general.
 Paul is very careful to say that a wife’s submission is to her “own” husband.

 3. Submission does NOT spread sin.

-Finally, submission is not relegated to the life of wife.
+Finally, submission is not just for wives.
 A brief survey of the Bible shows that all Christians should submit often in their lives.
-To list a few examples, we are commanded to submit to God’s will, His Word, our spiritual leaders, our parents and the laws of our governing authorities.
-Submission is not taboo or outdated.
-It is a beautiful thing to see a strong woman who is secure in her identity in Christ, willingly offer her life and service to her husband and her family.
-Not only does this make for a strong family, it is a great advertisement for the power of the Gospel, which is built on a Savior who submitted His life unto death for our salvation.
+To list a few examples, we are commanded to submit to God’s will, His Word, our spiritual leaders, our parents, and the laws of our governing authorities.
+No matter what the world tries to tell us, submission is not taboo or outdated.
+It is a beautiful thing to see a strong woman, secure in her identity in Christ, willingly offering her life and service to her husband and her family.
+Not only does this make for a strong family, but it is also a great advertisement for the power of the gospel, which is built on a Savior who submitted His life unto death for our salvation.